Azure/bicep-types-az/generated/compute/microsoft.compute/2017-03-30/types.md

 * **loadBalancerBackendAddressPools**: [SubResource](#subresource)[]: Specifies an array of references to backend address pools of load balancers.
 A scale set can reference backend address pools of one public and one internal load balancer.
 Multiple scale sets cannot use the same load balancer.
 * **loadBalancerInboundNatPools**: [SubResource](#subresource)[]: Specifies an array of references to inbound Nat pools of the load balancers.
 A scale set can reference inbound nat pools of one public and one internal load balancer.
 Multiple scale sets cannot use the same load balancer
 * **primary**: bool: Specifies the primary network interface in case the virtual machine has more than 1 network interface.
-* **privateIPAddressVersion**: 'IPv4' | 'IPv6': Available from Api-Version 2017-03-30 onwards, it represents whether the specific ipconfiguration is IPv4 or IPv6.
+* **privateIPAddressVersion**: 'IPv4' | 'IPv6' | string: Available from Api-Version 2017-03-30 onwards, it represents whether the specific ipconfiguration is IPv4 or IPv6.
 Default is taken as IPv4.
 Possible values are: 'IPv4' and 'IPv6'.
 * **publicIPAddressConfiguration**: [VirtualMachineScaleSetPublicIPAddressConfiguration](#virtualmachinescalesetpublicipaddressconfiguration): Describes a virtual machines scale set IP Configuration's PublicIPAddress configuration
 * **subnet**: [ApiEntityReference](#apientityreference): The API entity reference.